whikloj/islandora_oai/README.md

 ## Introduction

 This module provides an implementation of a data provider according to the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) for an Islandora fedora repository with a solr index.
 By implementing the islandora_oai module, you can expose content (its metadata) as an OAI-PMH repository.
-It will then be accessible by OAI harvesters For further OAI documentation.
+It will then be accessible by OAI harvesters.
+For further OAI documentation.
 For more info, please see [this]( http://www.openarchives.org/OAI/openarchivesprotocol.html) link.

 With this module you can: